-59. In contrast, a study by Smith et al., 2007, found an increase in non-vertebral fracture in women, although not in men, who were given an annual intra-muscular injection of 7500 $\mu$ g vitamin D2.
+58. In contrast, a study by Smith et al., 2007, found an increase in non-vertebral fracture in women, although not in men, who were given an annual intra-muscular injection of 7500 μg vitamin D2.
 No effect was observed on the frequency of falls, which was a secondary outcome assessed by six-monthly recall.
 Cauley et al., 2011 reported that in a case control study nested within the Women's Health Initiative in the USA, higher 25(OH)D levels were associated with a lower risk of fracture in white women.
-On the other hand, 25 (OH)D levels $\geq$ 50 nmol/L were associated with an increased risk of fracture in black women (OR 1.45, 95%Cl 1.06-1.98) and 25(OH)D levels $\geq$ 75 nmol/L were associated with a higher risk of fracture in Asian women, but only after adjustment for DBP (OR 2.78, 95%Cl 0.99-7.88).
-There was no association in Hispanic or Native American women.
+On the other hand, 25 (OH)D levels \geq 50 nmol/L were associated with an increased risk of facture in black women (OR 1.45, 95%CI 1.06-1.98) and 25(OH)D levels \geq 75 nmol/L were associated with a higher risk of fracture in Asian women.
+There was no association in Hispanic or Native American women,